astral-production/sploop-astral/README.md

 **9 CPS**: Astral uses fully 9 cps for healing/attack people/building.
 (It doesn't use 9 cps when you hold key for spam buildings.)

+---

 Remember, Astral was made for Nightmare.

+---

 Credits:
 ilyax (me): Design of Astral, Astral logo, Attack system, Defense system, GUI/CLI (yes i copy danser-go), And more features such as translatino system etc.

-Cubic Flex [CF]: Helping me to understand sploop.io mechanizm.
+Cubic Flex [CF]: Helping me to understand sploop.io mechanizm. <3

-Jeanne: A ready websocket, packet listening and ids.
+Jeanne: A ready websocket, packet listening and ids. <3

-Kusoi: Perfect Algorithm for AutoPlace
+Kusoi: Perfect Algorithm for AutoPlace and more. <3

 Crygen: A perfect autoheal.
-(Modified by me)
+(Modified by me) <3

+---

 To get Astral => https://ilyaxuwu.github.io/sploop/astral.html